-Becoming A Veterinary Technician
+Becoming a Veterinary Technician

 Despite the common misconception; veterinary medicine is not all puppies and kittens.
 It’s not all wagging tails and adorable, purring balls of fur.
 However, we sure do love to see them.
 In reality, veterinary medicine sees creatures of all walks of life, from the cutest nursing kittens to the older, golden retriever who is slowing down in their senior years.
-Perhaps the greatest part of our job is not only helping these pets that we love but the people we get to help every day.
+Perhaps the greatest part of our job is not only helping these pets that we love, but the pet owners we get to help every day.
 After all, every pet we see at World of Animals has a loving owner attached to them for each visit.
 From their worries about their pet’s health to the reassurance of diagnosing their Pet’s Problem, at World of Animals not only will you feel truly cared for, you will feel cared about.
-It’s a fulfilling career, if at times challenging, but extremely rewarding.
+It’s a fulfilling career: at times challenging, but extremely rewarding.

 Becoming a Veterinarian or veterinary technician is more than a job; it’s a way of life.
 It sometimes means bringing our patients home with us at night.
 Not literally of course, but in our thoughts as we hope the patients we saw that day are doing better and that our treatments, medications, and therapeutics are helping to improve the quantity and quality of their lives.